ga4gh/ga4gh-server/README.txt

 ``ga4gh_client`` and ``ga4gh_server`` programs.

 For development purposes, it is useful to be able to run the command line programs directly without installing them.
-To do this, make a hard link to the files in the scripts directory to the project root and run them from there; e.g::
+To do this, make hard links to the files in the scripts directory to the project root and run them from there; e.g::